CobayaSampler/cobaya/docs/example.rst

 From a Python interpreter
 -------------------------

 You can use **cobaya** interactively within a Python interpreter or a Jupyter notebook.
-This will allow you to create input and process products *programatically*, making it easier to streamline a complicated analyses.
+This will allow you to create input and process products *programmatically*, making it easier to streamline a complicated analyses.

 The actual input information of **cobaya**  is provided as Python *dictionaries* (a ``yaml`` file is just a representation of a dictionary).
 We can easily define the same information above as a dictionary: